The Law of Unconscious Growth—Good Soil

 You are the soil where the crop will grow.
 Sowing seeds for the revealment of self is helpful.
 Prepare yourself properly.
 As many have stated, if you seek a spouse, make sure your clothes are pressed.

 Sowing into your pathway is a simple concept, but how few are dedicated enough to practice?
-Fewer still realize that the reaping is primarily directed toward the kingdom and most directly applies to you as a soul, not solely as a form of acquisition (See, Seth & Enosh).
-It is intended that the spirit within will be the first notice of manifestation.
+Fewer still realize that the reaping is primarily directed toward the kingdom and most directly applies to you as a soul, not solely used or even intended as a form of acquisition (See, Seth & Enosh).
+It is intended that the spirit within will be the first notice of manifestation, you will sense the difference.

 When you sow good seed the spirit brings forth the crop from within (unconscious growth).
 Harvest is neigh.
 That is your signal to become an active participant (receiving) in the kingdom of God!

 Just as on earth, Jesus reveals the mysteries of growth within the kingdom.
 “The sower sows the word,” Jesus tells us in Mark 4.14.
 Jesus speaks of spreading the word of the kingdom of God, yet suggests that the board in your eye is the biggest obstruction.
-We stop ourselves, as some have put it.
+As some would put it, we stop ourselves.
 Soon after, Mark 4.20: “But these are the ones sown on good ground, those who hear the word, accept it, and bear fruit: some thirtyfold, some sixty, and some a hundred.”
 The good ground is intended to describe yourself, one who has received both the seed, the growth, and the harvest.
-The good seed, the good word, and accepting the seed are open to those who wish to participate in the new kingdom of consciousness.

 For the above lesson let us revisit Cain.
 Cain insists that God honors his labor and how he performs his labor.
 Cain’s attribution to himself and his ways is obvious.
 He sees God’s apparent lack of blessing as unfair but never seeks a greater understanding as to why this might be.
 The hard-scrabble crop he offers is much like he perceives God’s inattention, perhaps carelessly, haphazardly, thoughtless within the vanity of his struggle.
 He cannot see the seed of self, but can clearly perceive the outcomes of lack.
 For all his labor, Cain sacrifices nothing within himself.
 He replants the same seed in the same stony ground.
-His attribution is only toward different results, but the hard shell of his seed does not sprout, except to difficulty and greater consternation.
-He changes not but perceives Abel, he who is favored, as the gig in his side.
+The hard shell of his seed does not sprout, except to difficulty and greater consternation.
+Cain changes not but perceives Abel, he who is favored, as the gig in his side.
+Cain truly never bears good fruit (Mk.
+4.20), he is not a man after God.

 The signs begin slowly.
 First, the blade, or the indication that growth begins; next, the early sign that a mature crop is in the process of growth, the formation of the ear; finally, the fruit begins to show, and once mature the harvest is taken in.
 A further awakening occurs as the harvest is accepted or received.
 Thus, learning to receive is of great importance in the teaching of the Way.
 Asking is not the same as receiving.
 The harvest may be before you, but many cannot see to harvest.
 Steady and consistent, the above method of working truly offers keys to the kingdom Jesus describes.